 Effective eGovernment can provide a wide variety of benefits including more efficiency and savings for governments and businesses, increased transparency, and greater participation of citizens in political life.

-ICTs are already widely used by government bodies, just as in enterprises, but eGovernment involves much more than just the tools.
+ICTs are already widely used by government bodies, as it happens in enterprises, but eGovernment involves much more than just the tools.
 It also involves rethinking organisations and processes, and changing behaviour so that public services are delivered more efficiently to people.
 Implemented well, eGovernment enables citizens, enterprises and organisations to carry out their business with government more easily, more quickly and at lower cost.

 The potential cost savings are massive.
 In Denmark, for example, electronic invoicing saves taxpayers €150 million and businesses €50 million a year.
 If introduced across the EU, annual savings could exceed €50 billion.
 In Italy alone, e-procurement systems cut over €3 billion in costs.